Aday Mara: Michigan

 On April 11, 2025, Mara transferred to the University of Michigan to play for head coach Dusty May and the Wolverines.
-On November 3 against Oakland, he had a double-double in his Michigan debut, recording twelve points, a career-high twelve rebounds, and tying a career-high with five blocks.
-On November 11 against Wake Forest, Mara followed his impressive debut with a second double-double, recording 18 points, a career-high 13 rebounds, a career-high six assists, and again tied his career-high with five blocks.
-With these numbers, he became the second player in history to accumulate more than 30 points, 25 rebounds, 10 blocks and 5 assists in his first two games of a season in the NCAA or NBA, after Tim Duncan who did it in the 2003–04 season with the San Antonio Spurs.
+On November 3 against Oakland, he had a double-double in his Michigan debut, recording twelve points, a career-high twelve rebounds, and tying a career high with five blocks.
+On November 11 against Wake Forest, Mara followed his impressive debut with a second double-double, recording 18 points, a career-high 13 rebounds, a career-high six assists, and again tied his career high with five blocks.
+With these numbers, he became the second player in history to accumulate more than 30 points, 25 rebounds, 10 blocks and 5 assists in his first two games of a season in the NCAA Division I or NBA, after Tim Duncan who did it in the 2003–04 NBA season with the San Antonio Spurs.
+On February 5, 2026, Mara posted a career-high six blocks in a 110-69 victory against Penn State, helping Michigan to a school record 21st win before a second loss.
+On February 8 in a rivalry game victory at Ohio State, Mara had a career-high 24 point effort that included his first two made collegiate three point shots (after never attempting any at UCLA and four misses at Michigan).
+Mara became the just the fourth NCAA Division I, 7 ft 3 in player to make multiple three-point shots in a game since the 2002–03 NCAA season.

+Following the regular season, he was named Big Ten Defensive Player of the Year (the second in school history after Gary Grant in 1986 and 1987), as well as an All-Big Ten Defensive Team selection and an All-Big Ten third team selection by both the coaches and media.
+He was also selected to the 2026 Big Ten All-Tournament team after Michigan finished as runner-up to Purdue.
+In the Final Four of the 2026 NCAA tournament, Mara scored a career-high 26 points on 11-for-16 shooting, adding nine rebounds and two blocks, as Michigan defeated Arizona, 91–73.
+On April 6, 2026, the team won the national championship and tied the Big Ten Conference record for single-season wins, 37.
+Mara was named to the All-Final Four tournament team, along with teammates Morez Johnson Jr. and Elliot Cadeau.
+On April 24, Mara declared for the 2026 NBA draft.